Tracing nitrogen enrichment across cosmic time with JWST

 \emph{Sample and methodology}.
-The analysis combines 76 high-$z$ galaxies with auroral-line detections and 430 additional high-$z$ systems with strong-line measurements, together with $\sim9\times10^4$ local galaxies for comparison (Sect.\ref{sec:data}; Fig.~\ref{fig:z_hist}).
-Direct T$_e$-based abundances were derived when possible, while strong-line calibrations were applied elsewhere, following the self-consistent framework summarised in Fig.~\ref{fig:scheme}.\\ \emph{Calibration of N/O strong-line diagnostics} (Sect. \ref{sec:N2O2_calib}; Fig.~\ref{fig:N2O2_N2S2}).
+The analysis combines 76 high-$z$ galaxies with auroral-line detections and 430 additional high-$z$ systems with strong-line measurements, together with $\sim9\times10^4$ local galaxies for comparison (Sect.\ref{sec:data}; Figure~\ref{fig:z_hist}).
+Direct T$_e$-based abundances were derived when possible, while strong-line calibrations were applied elsewhere, following the self-consistent framework summarised in Figure~\ref{fig:scheme}.\\ \emph{Calibration of N/O strong-line diagnostics} (Sect. \ref{sec:N2O2_calib}; Figure~\ref{fig:N2O2_N2S2}).
 We recalibrated the N2O2 and N2S2 diagnostics at high redshift using galaxies with direct N/O measurements.
 No systematic offset is observed relative to local calibrations, confirming that strong-line N/O indicators remain valid up to $z \sim 6$.
-Among the two diagnostics, N2O2 provides the tightest correlation, with an intrinsic scatter of $\sigma_{\rm int} \approx 0.09$~dex, while N2S2 is slightly less tight ($\sigma_{\rm int} \approx 0.13$~dex) but has the advantage of being less sensitive to dust extinction effects.\\ \emph{The N/O-O/H relation across cosmic time} (Sect. \ref{sec:no_vs_oh}; Fig.~\ref{fig:NO_metallicity_bestfit}, \ref{fig:NO_metallicity_residuals}).
+Among the two diagnostics, N2O2 provides the tightest correlation, with an intrinsic scatter of $\sigma_{\rm int} \approx 0.09$~dex, while N2S2 is slightly less tight ($\sigma_{\rm int} \approx 0.13$~dex) but has the advantage of being less sensitive to dust extinction effects.\\ \emph{The N/O-O/H relation across cosmic time} (Sect. \ref{sec:no_vs_oh}; Figure~\ref{fig:NO_metallicity_bestfit}, \ref{fig:NO_metallicity_residuals}).
 Combining all datasets, we constructed the most extensive N/O-O/H relation for galaxies at $z>1$; we fitted the functional form from \citet{hayden-pawson_NO_2022} (Equation \ref{eq:fit}) to the local Universe dataset, finding the best-fit parameters reported in Table \ref{table:fit}.
 High-redshift galaxies display a systematic enhancement of N/O relative to the local relation, by $\Delta(N/O) \approx 0.18$~dex (median), confirmed at $>99.9$\% confidence (AD and Mann--Whitney tests).
-The enhancement is metallicity-dependent, reaching $\sim$0.3--0.4~dex at $12 + \log(\mathrm{O/H}) \lesssim 8.1$ (Fig.~\ref{fig:NO_metallicity_residuals}). \\ \emph{Physical interpretation of N/O enhancement} (Sect. \ref{sec:discussion}; Fig. \ref{fig:NO_OH_color_coding}, \ref{fig:NO_metallicity_contours}).
+The enhancement is metallicity-dependent, reaching $\sim$0.3--0.4~dex at $12 + \log(\mathrm{O/H}) \lesssim 8.1$ (Figure~\ref{fig:NO_metallicity_residuals}). \\ \emph{Physical interpretation of N/O enhancement} (Sect. \ref{sec:discussion}; Figure \ref{fig:NO_OH_color_coding}, \ref{fig:NO_metallicity_contours}).